 Along with his time at the college and club levels, Jennings has been part of two international travel teams.
 In June of 2008, Jennings was selected to lead the USA Athletes International Men’s Team in the Scottish Open Volleyball Tournament in Perth, Scotland.
 Having never played before the trip, his team went on to win the tournament with an undefeated record and a victory over the Scottish National Team in the final match.
 Then in the summer of 2013, Jennings took a similar group, this time female, to the Netherlands where he, for the second time, led the team to a tournament championship.
 The group went 8-2 overall and won the DKV Tournament in Groningen.

 The Chicago native played men’s volleyball at Augustana College in Rock Island, Ill., from 2000-03.
 He was a four-year starter, a two-time all-conference performer and a 2002 Collegiate Club All-American.
 He helped his team to a national third-place finish in 2002.

 Jennings began his coaching career at NAIA member St. Ambrose University in Davenport, Iowa.
 From 2004-06, he served as the head men’s volleyball coach and head women’s junior varsity volleyball coach.
 He helped his men’s team to a conference runner-up finish and top-10 national ranking in 2005.
 With a 19-player recruiting class in 2006, Jennings’ players set out on a course that saw a once struggling program reach the top tier of the NAIA.
-St. Ambrose has had six consecutive 20-plus win seasons since and earned a spot in the national championship last season.
+St. Ambrose has had nine consecutive 20-plus win seasons since and has reached national championship three times.

 Jennings earned a bachelor’s degree in business administration and political science from Augustana College (Ill.) in 2003 and received his master of business administration (MBA) from St. Ambrose in 2006.
 He has spent time working in the financial industry as a credit manager for Wells Fargo and an associate business analyst for the Northern Trust Company in downtown Chicago.